ssveitch/draft-kemeleon/draft-veitch-kemeleon.md

 ~~~

 ~~~
-Kemeleon.DecodePk(epk):
+Kemeleon.DecodePk(eek):
-   r,rho = epk # rho is fixed length
+   r,rho = eek # rho is fixed length
    t = VectorDecode(r)
    return (t, rho)
 ~~~

-While the public key encoding algorithm has some failure probability, the decoding algorithm can never fail.
+While the encapsulation key encoding algorithm has some failure probability, the decoding algorithm can never fail.
 Otherwise, a failure in decoding would provide a distinguishing factor between Kemeleon-encoded values and random bitstrings.

 ## Encoding Ciphertexts {#ctxt-encoding}